 The Future of Human Resources Management

-Prayag ConsultingPrayag Consulting, a leading technology marketing firm, recently interviewed President of Saigun Technologies and the Chief Architect of EmpXtrack, Tushar Bhatia, regarding the trends in HR Technology, the future of HR Management and entrepreneurship.
-Here are some excerpts from the interview that appeared in their newsletter Focal Point.
+Prayag Consulting, a leading technology marketing firm, recently interviewed the President of Saigun Technologies and the Chief Architect of Empxtrack, Tushar Bhatia, regarding the trends in HR Technology, the future of Human Resources management and entrepreneurship.
+Here are excerpts from the interview that appeared in their newsletter Focal Point.

-What the future holds for HR Technology
+What the future holds for Human Resources Management

-The maturing of Internet based technology platforms, acceptance of the SaaS concept by the market at large, good security standards and low cost of bandwidth are further enablers.
-We are fortunately in a good period at the right time and hope to capitalize on the trend.
+The maturing of Internet based technology platforms, acceptance of the SaaS concept by the market at large, good security standards, and low cost of bandwidth are further enablers.
+We are fortunately in a good period, at the right time, and hope to capitalize on the trend.

-On competition in HR Technology Domain
+On competition in HR technology domain

 The HR software products industry, fortunately for us, is very fragmented with lots of providers in niche areas.
-We were amongst the first few companies to offer an integrated solution which covers the entire gamut of HR activities.
+We were among the first few companies to offer an integrated solution which covers the entire gamut of HR activities.
 Incidentally, this is our value proposition too.

-On Pointers to fellow entrepreneurs
+On pointers to fellow entrepreneurs

 1. Be patient